Liubsyy/HotSecondsIDEA/install/document.md

 <br>For instance, you can set shortcuts for HotSeconds Start/Stop and Hot swap this file.
 <br><br>

-## About local hot deployment
-Of course it is possible, just change the remote ip to 127.0.0.1, but it is a bit like a cannon hitting mosquitoes, so it is not recommended.<br>
-If you need to do this, you can omit the step 1 and step 2 in "HotSecondsServer Installation", go to [dcevm](https://github.com/Liubsyy/HotSecondsIDEA/blob/master/install/dcevm_installer.md) to find the jar package of your JDK version(Support MacOS, Linux and Windows), download it and execute sudo java -jar DCEVM-light-8u-install.jar is installed, and then perform steps 3 and 4.
-<br><br>

 ## About extensions
 Every company has its own framework, and there are many new frameworks on the market.
 This plugin is compatible with everything, and can expand the pre-logic and post-logic of uploading files. <br>